-As an alternative to reading this entire guide, you can call Accident Claims UK on 0800 073 8801.
-We will answer any questions you have, and advise you on the best way to make personal injury claims for a foot injury.
+You can call Accident Claims UK on 0800 073 8801 with any questions you have, and advise you on the best way to make personal injury claims for a foot injury.

 - Foot Injuries Caused By Slips, Trips, And Falls

 - Average Settlement For A Foot Injury

 - No Win No Fee Foot Injury Compensation Solicitors

 If you believe you may have a claim for personal injury compensation, you may wish to check your eligibility.
 To make a foot injury claim, you would need to prove that somebody breached a duty of care that they owed you.
 Their breach must have caused your foot injury.

 There are various types of parties that owe you a duty of care in certain situations.
 These include: